 Do not forget to try Madurai’s famous ‘Jigarthanda’.
 It is a dessert drink, remotely similar to Falooda, but amazingly delicious.
 We were simply addicted to it and had it every time we felt like having something to eat.
 Also, although we thought we would find it else where in Tamil Nadu, we didn’t spot it once after Madurai.

-After dinner we went to relax at the Vandiyur Mariamman Teppakulam (tank / lake), which is to Madurai what Marine drive is Mumbai.
+After dinner, we went to relax at the Vandiyur Mariamman Teppakulam (tank/lake), which is to Madurai what Marine drive in Mumbai.
 People sit, chat, relax at the boundary walls of this huge tank.
 There is a long line of food stalls that stays late till 12am there.
 Noise & peace exist simultaneously there.

 The next morning went for Meenakshi Amma temple.
 Cameras and shorts are not allowed inside the temple.
-But you can take mobiles inside and take pictures with them (strange, i know) and lungis are available on rent outside the temple very easily.
-Although the temple’s Gopuram’s are visible from far in the market, one appreciates its glory & magnitude when inside the temple, when all the clutter of cramped up market buildings are removed from the sight.
+But you can take mobiles inside and take pictures with them (strange, I know) and lungis are available on rent outside the temple very easily.
+Although the temple’s Gopuram are visible from far in the market, one appreciates its glory & magnitude when inside the temple, when all the clutter of cramped upmarket buildings is removed from the sight.
 This temple is so big, that however long the queue be for entry, once inside, you feel there are few people around you, and there is a sense of peaceful solitude almost everywhere.
 Such is the scale of this temple.

 Some shrines have active Pujaris where a lot of sevas (paid aartis) are conducted.
 We skipped them quickly and reached the legendary lotus tank ( i missed mentioning this in the most popular attractions of this temple).
 Legend has it that during the Tamil Sangam period (mentioned above), this pond was supposed to judge the worth of a new piece of literature.
 Authors placed their works here and the poorly written works sank while the scholastic ones floated.